malcolmsailor/musicbert_fork/malcolm_notes.md

     - wandb
     - miditoolkit (required for preprocessing w/ musicbert)
     - matplotlib (unspecified requirement for miditoolkit)
+    - I have installed each of these (with pip) in the `newbert` env; I don't believe that these installations cause any issues.

 `newbert`: an attempt to recreate the `musicbert4` environment
 - I have actually been using this environment